Deemoguse/vivi-express-decorator/README.md

 If the `Api` decorator is applied to the HTTP method, then only it will be available at the path `/api/post/<route_path>`.
 The `Middleware` decorator behaves similarly.
 You can apply all the decorators in a sequence that is convenient for you.

 ## ImportControllers
+> this method requires the controller to be exported by default.

 This auxiliary method allows you to automatically import all controllers that satisfy the passed _glob_ pattern.
-This can be useful if you have a large number of controllers and you want to automatically connect all of them.
-For instance:
+This can be useful if you have a large number of controllers and you want to automatically connect all of them. this  For instance:

 ```ts
 import { AttachControllers, ImportControllers } from '@wambata/express-controllers';